monthenry/StockMood/README.md

 The first DAG is responsible for data collection.

 - **Bloomberg Articles:**
-  Articles are extracted from archived folders, parsed, and stored in a raw data zone for further processing.
+  Articles are extracted from archived folders, parsed, and stored as CSV file (data plane) in a raw data zone for further processing.

 - **Yahoo Finance Market Data:**
   Stock data is retrieved using the Yahoo Finance API.
-Historical data is downloaded and stored in the raw zone.
+Historical data is downloaded and stored in the raw zone as JSON file (data plane).

 ```mermaid
 flowchart TD